cs-ed/impacts-LNguyen64/README.md

 ### Assessment

-Describe how you plan to assess the learning objectives described above.

 The final assignment is the elevator pitch.
-Use the rubric for assessing the final assignment:
+Use the rubric below for assessing the final assignment:

 - Excellent: Provides a clear and accurate response to the question in a well-organized format that follows the instruction laid out for how to write an elevator pitch.